sirinebaba/Sirine/README.md

 During the past 5 to 6 years, I got the oppurtunity to work in <strong>three</strong> different <strong>countries</strong> Lebanon, Dubai, and the U.S., and created different <strong>web</strong> and <strong>report</strong> projects for several companies, hospitals, retails, and univeristies using different modern and old technologies.

 When I'm not coding I play tennis, practice Ice Skating, and go rock climbing.
-I'm currently trying to achieve my life goal of travelling the world!
+I'm currently trying to achieve my life goal of <strong>travelling</strong> the world!

 # Skills